gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 We can easily determine the optimal strategy for this problem.
 If Joe decides not to buy the car, his profit is zero.
 If he buys the car, with 20% probability he loses 100 USD and with an 80% probability he profits 60 USD.
 Therefore, the expected profit for buying the car is 28 USD, which is higher than the zero profit of not buying.
 Thus, Joe should buy the car.

 We now add two new features to the problem.
 A stranger approaches Joe and offers to tell Joe whether the car is a lemon or a peach for 25 USD.
 Additionally, the car dealer offers a guarantee plan which costs 60 USD and covers 50% of the repair costs.
-Joe notes that this is not a very good deal, and the dealer includes an anti-lemon feature: if the total repair cost exceeds 100 USD, the quarantee will fully cover the repairs.
+Joe notes that this is not a very good deal, and the dealer includes an anti-lemon feature: if the total repair cost exceeds 100 USD, the guarantee will fully cover the repairs.

 ## Influence diagram
 ![\label{used-car-buyer-2}](figures/used-car-buyer-2.svg)